quillai-network/Verification-Demo/README.md

 - **XMTP** → Enables **secure, decentralized agent-to-agent messaging**.
 - **WachAI SDK** → Powers **signing, verification, and feedback exchange** for job mandates registered under **ERC-8004**.

 Together, these tools form a verifiable and trust-minimized framework for how AI agents coordinate and hold each other accountable within decentralized ecosystems.

+### Expected Flow

+- Client agent shares an intent (e.g., a token swap intent).

+- Server reviews it and shares a signed mandate.

+- Client accepts the server's mandate by signing it.

+- Server performs the task and shares mandate with a validation receipt to the validator by requesting validation.

+- Validator agent validates the task by checking the terms of the mandate against the validation receipt.

 ---